+0-No Fault

-ltem Description 0-No Fault.
-6-Setup Mode - Indicates setup mode is on (Liftcrane Mast Capacities chart is selected in configuration screen of RCL).
+6-Setup Mode - Indicates setup mode is on (Liftcrane Mast Capacities Chart selected in configuration screen of RCL or luffing jib limit bypass, if applicable, is on).

 34-Function Parked - Function inoperable because it is parked.
 Turn indicated park switch off or sit down in operator's seat.

 45-Air Temperature Low - Ambient temperature is below -22°F (-30°C).
 Crane engine allowed to start, but boom down and hoist up functions are locked out.

 49-Jib Maximum Up 1 Angle - This is a programmed limit which is activated at 168° by angle sensors in the boom and jib node controllers.
 Lower luffing jib to correct fault.

 50-Jib Maximum Down 1 Angle - This is a programmed limit which is activated by angle sensors in the boom and jib node controllers.
 This limit does not stop the luffing jib from lowering.
 It only turns on the alarm when the angle is reached.
 Raise luffing jib to correct fault.

 54-Rated Capacity Indicator/Limiter - Stops all drums.
 Land load or raise boom/jib.

-Item Description 55-Boom Maximum Up - Limit switch stops boom in up direction.
+55-Boom Maximum Up - Limit switch stops boom in up direction.
 Move boom in lowering direction.

 57-Minimum Bail - Limit switch stops drum (x) from lowering or down direction.
 Move drum in hoisting or up direction.

 60-Block Up Limit - Switch stops load drum and boom.
-Lower load or raise boom.
+Lower load or raise the boom.

 66-Mast Too Far Forward - Live mast is below 172°.
-Raise live mast.
-Further lowering is not intended - mast will fall .
+Raise the live mast.
+Further lowering is not intended - mast will fall.

 67-Jib Maximum Down Limit - This limit stops the luffing jib from lowering when the switch is contacted.
-Raise luffing jib to correct fault.
+Raise the luffing jib to correct fault.

 72-Gantry Down - When setup mode is on, live mast cannot be operated above 80° if gantry up switch is open.
-For any other mode, operation of drum 4 is not allowed if gantry down switch is open.
-73-Jib Maximum Up 2 Limit - This limit is activated by a limit switch when maximum up angle is reached. ▝▅≟▐▏▆ This limit stops the luffing hoist in the up direction when the boom to luffing jib angle is 171°.
-Lower luffing jib to correct fault. ?
+For any other mode, operation of drum 4 is not allowed if gantry down switch is

+73-Jib Maximum Up 2 Limit - This limit is activated by a limit switch when maximum up angle is reached.
+This limit stops the luffing hoist in the up direction when the boom to luffing jib angle is 171°.
+Lower the luffing jib to correct fault.

 80-Invalid Configuration - Make sure selected Rated Capacity Indicator/Limiter configuration for load drums is correct.

 86-Boom Range Limiter - Up or down range limiter is tripped.
-Move boom in direction away from limit.
-5 87-Swing Range Limiter - Right or left range
+Move the boom in opposite direction of limit.

 87-Swing Range Limiter - Right or left range limiter is tripped.
-Swing rotating bed in direction away from limit.
+Swing rotating bed in opposite direction of limit.